Kane, Mac Allister score in FA Cup; Forest, Bournemouth out - WHIZ News

 Kane, the England striker who missed a late penalty in the loss to France in the World Cup quarterfinals, has been back for a while and has settled into a strong run of scoring form for Tottenham.

 His fourth goal in four games came in Tottenham’s 1-0 win over third-tier Portsmouth in the third round.
-Kane exchanged a one-two with Ryan Sessegnon before curling a shot into the far corner from the edge of the penalty area in the 50th minute.
+Kane exchanged a one-two with Ryan Sessegnon before curling a shot into the far corner from the edge of the penalty area in the 50th minute for his 265th goal for Tottenham, one off the club record held by Jimmy Greaves.

 Kane is still looking to win a first trophy in his career, with Tottenham last claiming a major piece of silverware in 2008.

-There was one big surprise as the country’s biggest clubs joined the famous old competition in the last 64, with Premier League team Nottingham Forest beaten by second-tier Blackpool 4-1.

-Another Premier League team to be eliminated was Bournemouth, at home by second-tier leader Burnley 4-2.

-Forest and Bournemouth fielded weakened lineups with their priority being survival in the top-flight in their first year back.
+Two relegation candidates in the Premier League — Nottingham Forest and Bournemouth — fielded weakened teams against second-tier opposition, with their priority being survival in the top-flight in their first year back.
+They paid the price as both were eliminated, Forest beaten by Blackpool 4-1 and Bournemouth losing to Burnley 4-2.

-Later, defending champion Liverpool hosted top-flight rival Wolverhampton and Newcastle played third-tier team Sheffield Wednesday on a day when there were 22 games in the third round.
+Later, defending champion Liverpool hosted top-flight rival Wolverhampton in the last of the 22 third-round games on Saturday.

 On Friday, Manchester United beat Everton 3-1 to kick off the round.